 Rail, in particular, is just a mind-blowingly low-carbon option.
 In fact, high-speed rail is the most efficient form of transport that humanity has come up with… by far.

 For starters, it uses very little energy per passenger.
-According to the book Energy by Vaclav Smil (I’ve been reading very nerdy books), a French TGV can move people around using less than 0.4 MJ/p-km (the energy used per passenger per kilometre).
+According to the book Energy by Vaclav Smil (uhh, okay, I’ve been reading some very nerdy books), a French TGV can move people around using less than 0.4 MJ/p-km (the energy used per passenger per kilometre).
 This figure is about 2 MJ/p-km for jet airlines.